FlailingFog/KK-Blender-Porter-Pack/README.md

 19. Edit the shaders to get the exact look you want.
 This includes editing the detail mask intensities, hair highlights, eye scaling, dark colors etc

 ### Exporting Instructions
 1. In the KKBP panel, choose which export type you want.
-The "Very simplified" option is suitable for Unity because it reparents the hip bone for you
+There's currently a targeted export type for Unity (VRM), and a generic export type for everything else
-2. Click the "Prep things for export" button
+2. Click the "Prep for target application" button
-3. Select your model, click the "Bake material templates" button and choose the folder you want to store all of your baked images to (warning: there's going to be a lot)
+3. Select your model, click the "Bake material templates" button and choose the folder you want to store all of your baked images to (warning: there's going to be a lot, so an empty folder is recommended)
 4. When it's done, click the "Apply baked templates" button and choose the same folder from step 3
 5. (Optional) You can rebake any blurry materials by going back to their shader nodes, setting the final "Mix Shader" node to zero, increasing the "Bake multiplier" property on the KKBP panel and then returning to step 3
 6. Go to the CATS optimization tab, generate the material list, set the layer you want each material to appear on, and click the "Save atlas to..." button.
 This will give you the light version of the material atlas.